Last Updated on 29th June 2020 by Sophie Nadeau

 Following the small detour to admire some Harry Potter locations and historical sites, it’s a quick wander back up the hill, and onto the Royal Mile!
 Spanning the stretch of street between Edinburgh Castle and Holyrood Palace, the Queen’s Official Residence in Edinburgh, most of the action which can be found in Edinburgh is centred around this street.

 Along the Royal Mile, you’ll find all manner of attractions; the city’s main cathedral, St Gile’s Cathedral, several covered marketplaces, and oodles of historic eateries can be found here.
-Other points of interest include the entrance to Mary King’s Close (Edinburgh’s secret underground city), as well as the Museum of Childhood.
+Other points of interest include the entrance to Mary King’s Close (Edinburgh’s secret underground city- book a guided visit here), as well as the Museum of Childhood.

 Palace of Holyrood